kiwi-fruitiwi/game-recommendations/README.md

 ## Typing

-Learning how to type can be an amazing educational game.
+Learning how to type can be an amazing educational game, too!
 I think Cody put it best when he was 5: "You know, Z, TypingClub is famous because it not only teaches you how to type, but also makes you understand about the world!"

-[TypingClub](https://www.typingclub.com/) 's "Typing Jungle" offers basic typing lessons at first, but ramps up into offering typing practice on passages about science and society.
+[TypingClub](https://www.typingclub.com/) offers a "Typing Jungle" mode which starts with basic typing lessons but ramps into typing practice on passages about science, animals, geography, and society.
 The kids had a ton of fun learning about a wide variety of topics while they practiced 15 minutes a day on many hundreds of lessons.
 Here is a clip of them at 6 and 10:

 [![](img/typingclub-playB.jpg)](https://youtu.be/L0Kk0wtVOt4)